syke99/escargot/README.md

 A simple package for cutting down on code bloat and boilerplate code whenever implementing try/catch/finally

-How do I use dynaQ?
+How do I use Escargot?
 ====

 ### Installation